docsifyjs/docsify/docs/quickstart.md

 ## Initialize

-If you want to write the documentation in the `./docs` directory, you can use the `init` command.
+If you want to write the documentation in the `./docs` subdirectory, you can use the `init` command.

 ```bash
 docsify init ./docs